Structured Actor-Critic for Managing Public Health Points-of-Dispensing: Introduction

-The model we develop is this paper, however, is quite general and useful for related problems in public health as well where demand heterogeneity may be an issue (e.g., vaccine distribution).
-Other important characteristics of this problem include (1) demand nonstationarity, (2) the hierarchical relationship between inventory control and inventory dispensing, and (3) the potential for limited storage capacity, especially in the case of mobile clinics and in situations where personnel are limited \citep{dasaklis2012epidemics}.
+The model we develop in this paper, however, is quite general and useful for related problems in public health as well where hierarchical decisions and demand heterogeneity may be an issue {(e.g., vaccine distribution, where certain segments of the population are more susceptible and where higher-level inventory and lower-level dispensing decisions might be made separately).} Other important characteristics of this problem include demand nonstationarity and the potential for limited storage capacity.

-Exact computation of the optimal policy for this model is difficult when the number of states is large or when the stochastic models are unknown.
-The main methodogical contribution of the paper addresses these issues through a \emph{structured actor-critic} algorithm; our proposed method exploits structure in both the \emph{policy} and the \emph{value function} and can discover near-optimal policies in a fully data-driven way.
-We now give four examples of public health problems to which our model and algorithm can be applied.
+Exact computation of the optimal policy for this model is difficult when the number of states is large, when the stochastic models are unknown, or when demand data is collected slowly over time.
+The main methodological contribution of the paper addresses these issues through a \emph{structured actor-critic} algorithm; our proposed method exploits structure in both the \emph{policy} and the \emph{value function} and can discover near-optimal policies in a fully data-driven way.
+Our algorithm uses several gradient updates on each iteration and thus is highly suitable for the situation where data arrives in an ongoing fashion and online updates are desired.
+In other words, a large batch of historical data is not required for our algorithm and the policy can be learned over time.
+We now give five examples of public health problems for which our model and algorithm are applicable.